Private beta · Strava-first

 High confidence

-Matched to Wednesday easy run by date, duration, and effort range.
+Matched to Wednesday's easy run by date, duration, and effort range.

 Adaptation note